 LOS ANGELES — Test pilots pushing Virgin Galactic’s SpaceShipTwo (SS2) toward a planned suborbital space flight in the coming months report the vehicle is rugged and stable, without any of the potential transonic flutter issues that could have bedeviled the design.
 Although the subsonic buildup test flights unearthed some unexpected results before the start of powered flights in April, aerodynamic modifications have proved effective during the vehicle’s early supersonic flights ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "SpaceShipTwo Aiming For Supersonic Feather Milestone".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "SpaceShipTwo Aiming For Supersonic Feather Milestone".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.